Definition Of Motivation In Psychology

 Instinct Theory

 In the types of theories of motivation in educational psychology, instinct theory says that we are motivated to achieve goals through our instincts.
-Instinct is a pattern of firm, innate behaviour that acts as an impulse.
+Instinct is a pattern of firm, innate behavior that acts as an impulse.
 Hence instinct theory postulates that behaviors occur so that we can satisfy basic survival needs.
-An example of an instinctive drive is fear, which enables people to abstain from situations that are dangerous.
+An example of an instinctive drive is fear, which makes people abstain from dangerous situations.

 Drives and Needs Theory